 HTTPS is required for all API calls to Square endpoints.
-Make sure your website is served using HTTPS and that you are making HTTPS calls to Square APIs.
+Make sure your website is served using HTTPS and that you're making HTTPS calls to Square APIs.

 Transport Layer Security (TLS)—previously known as Secure Socket Layer (SSL)—is the process of securing communication over a computer network by encrypting traffic.
 Encrypting traffic helps prevent eavesdropping, tampering, and man-in-the-middle attacks.

 HTTP is a protocol for transferring data between websites.
 An HTTPS transfer or API call is simply an HTTP call over a connection secured by TLS.
 For more information about HTTPS, see Wikipedia and Why HTTPS Matters on the Google Developer Blog.